gemfire/spring-data-for-vmware-gemfire/documentation/index.md

 limitations under the License.
 -->

-[spring-data-gemfire-name] focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with [vmware-gemfire-short-name] to simplify configuration and development of Java applications when using [vmware-gemfire-short-name] as your data management solution.
+Spring Data for VMware GemFire focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with GemFire to simplify configuration and development of Java applications when using GemFire as your data management solution.

 ## <a id="setup"></a>Setup

-[spring-data-gemfire-name] and [spring-boot-gemfire-name] are the Spring dependencies to use when developing applications for [vmware-gemfire-short-name].
-This guide is intended to help you set up and start using [spring-data-gemfire-name] and [spring-boot-gemfire-name].
+Spring Data for VMware GemFire and [spring-boot-gemfire-name] are the Spring dependencies to use when developing applications for GemFire.
+This guide is intended to help you set up and start using Spring Data for VMware GemFire and [spring-boot-gemfire-name].

-The [spring-data-gemfire-name] dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
+The Spring Data for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
 Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.

 1. In a browser, navigate to the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).